 - Many musicians, artists, writers think outside and beyond the box.
 Their creativity causes them to ask questions as they search for meaning in places others dare not tread.

-Famous Existential Intelligence People: Socrates and Jesus Christ
+Existential Intelligence: Socrates and Jesus Christ

 Jesus Christ was the founder of one of the world’s largest religions: Christianity.
-He taught the belief in God, a higher being and someone who possessed all truth.
+He taught the belief in God, a higher being, and someone who possessed all truth.
 He explained many questions people had about their purpose here on earth and the concept of an afterlife with consequences and eternal happiness.

 Other Existential Intelligent People